-This is the best trek to not feature in any New Zealand guide book.
-Packed full of highlights, this stunning tour includes the ascent of two 2000m peaks, exploring a remote lake and valley system as well as admiring the splendour of Aoraki Mount Cook and Mount Aspiring from high on remote ridges - thanks to a spectacular helicopter transfer.
-Your trip begins with a drive to the highland lake of Lake Tekapo, the starting point of this outstanding trek.
-The first night on the trail is spent at Rex Simpson Hut where you'll enjoy the superb alpine and lakeside vista.
-The next day you'll trek east along a ridgeline to the summit of your first 2000m peak.
-At Aoraki Mount Cook we spend a day walking in the National Park, hiking high on the ridge overlooking the Hooker Glacier and directly across from the spectacular Mt Sefton with its rumbling avalanches of ice and rock.
-Accommodation in the secluded Lake Ohau Lodge accesses shorter hikes before we move onto Wanaka where we take a cruise and hike on the picturesque lake that sits at the base of the Southern Alps.
-This amazing trek ends in sensational style as you enjoy a breathtaking helicopter ride to nearby tarns from where your ridge top day walk begins along to your second 2000m summit overlooking the stunning Matukituki Valley, Lake Wanaka, and Mount Aspiring.
-If you want spectacular Southern Alps scenery without the crowds, you've found your trip.
+This is the best trek to not feature in any NZ guide book.
+Packed full of highlights, this stunning tour includes mountain peaks, remote lake and valley systems and the splendour of Aoraki Mount Cook and Mount Aspiring from high vantage points.
+The trip begins with a drive to the highland region of Lake Tekapo with the first night on the trail spent at a private backcountry hut with superb alpine and lakeside vistas.
+Trek east along a ridgeline to around 2000m before transfering to Aoraki Mount Cook National Park where we spend a day hiking on the ridge overlooking the Hooker Glacier and directly across from the spectacular Mt Sefton with its rumbling avalanches of ice and rock.
+Visit secluded Lake Ohau and enjoy some shorter hikes before continuing to Wanaka to hike beside its picturesque lake nestled at the base of the Southern Alps.
+This amazing trek ends in sensational style with a breathtaking helicopter flight to nearby tarns from where we walk in the region overlooking stunning Lake Wanaka and towards the Mount Aspiring range.
+For spectacular Southern Alps scenery without the crowds, this is most definitley the perfect trip.

 To determine the grade of a particular adventure we consider a number of factors.
 These include the condition of the terrain, the altitude, the number of pass crossings and the length of the trip.